Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Streak

 Streak is a built-in Gmail CRM.
 Instead of pulling your emails into a separate CRM interface, Streak lives inside your Gmail inbox.
-You can manage contacts, leads, deals, and projects without ever leaving the email app.
+You can manage contacts, leads, deals, and projects without ever leaving this Gmail CRM app.

 It’s also important to note Streak’s flexibility problem.
-Since it’s built entirely around Gmail, the Google CRM works best when Gmail is your primary email tool.
-If you later decide to use other email providers like Outlook, Proton Mail, or Apple Mail, you’ll likely need another CRM.
+Since the Google CRM software is built entirely around Gmail, it works best when Gmail is your primary email tool.
+If you later decide to use other email providers like Outlook, Proton Mail, Apple Mail, and the like, you’ll likely need another CRM.

 Starting Price: $49 per user/month